LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

     api_version = AOAI_API_VERSION
 )
 ```
-4. As test images are hosted locally, they are converted into Base64 strings - one of the supported GPT-4 Turbo with Vision's input formats.
+4. As the test images are hosted locally, they are converted into Base64 strings - one of the supported GPT-4 Turbo with Vision's input formats.
 ``` Python
 with open(image_path, "rb") as image_file:
     base64_image = base64.b64encode(image_file.read()).decode("utf-8")
 ```
 5. Base64 string is then passed as a part of the user prompt.
-Alternatively, you can enter here URLs of remotely hosted images.
+Alternatively, you can enter URLs of remotely hosted images here.
 ``` Python
 {
     "type": "image_url",